1Password/scim-examples/azure-container-apps/README.md

     --resource-group $ResourceGroup `
     --secrets workspace-creds="$([Convert]::ToBase64String([IO.File]::ReadAllBytes((Join-Path $HOME 'workspace-credentials.json'))))"
     ```
-5. To restart your SCIM bridge so it can use the new secret, copy and paste the following command, replace `$ConAppName` and `$ResourceGroup` with the names from your deployment, and run the command.
+5. To restart your SCIM bridge so it can use the new secret, copy and paste the following command.
+Replace `$ConAppName` and `$ResourceGroup` with the names from your deployment, and run the command.
     ```
     az containerapp update -n $ConAppName -g $ResourceGroup --container-name op-scim-bridge --set-env-vars OP_WORKSPACE_CREDENTIALS=secretref:workspace-creds OP_WORKSPACE_SETTINGS=secretref:workspace-settings
     ```